 The team has managed to dominate Liga Portugal and overcome top opposition in the UCL.
 They’ve done all this while losing players to higher-profile clubs.

 How does Schmidt do it?
 What are his preferred tactics?
-In this article, I’ll look closer at the style of one of Europe’s leading football managers.
+In this article, I’ll offer a tactical analysis of one of Europe’s leading football managers.

 Roger Schmidt’s Pre-Benfica Career